-

 The JIFSAN internship program allows undergraduate students at the University of Maryland, College Park to participate in research at FDA facilities, including the Harvey Wiley Building in College Park and the MOD1 & MOD11 facilities on Muirkirk Road in Laurel, MD.
 Internships require a time commitment of 8-10 hours/week during the semester and 30 hours/week during winterterm and summer.

 Internships generally begin in the summer and continue through the subsequent academic year.
 Currently, projects seeking interns are posted in February and for best consideration, applications should be submitted by March 15.
 Students may apply by submitting a complete application including: 1) JIFSAN Paid Internship Initial Application, 2) Resume/CV, and 3) Unofficial transcript (including courses for which you are already registered).
-All three items should be assembled into a single PDF document and uploaded to the webform located at go.umd.edu/jifsan .
+All three items should be assembled into a single PDF document and uploaded to the webform located at go.umd.edu/JIFSAN2025 .
 Please do not reach out to FDA mentors directly in regards to JIFSAN internships.
 All queries and applications should be routed to Dr. Kaci Thompson or the JIFSAN office.

 Concentrations